jwklo/auto-852devify/README.md

 ```
 import { OutputCanvas } from '@/components/ui/OutputCanvas';
 ```
+- Output html canvas of the photo.
+All canvas draw are based on this canvas.
 - baseImageUri: Target Photo uri
 - maskImageUri: Mask Image uri
 - detections: Detections from singlePhotoFaceDetection / multplePhotoFaceDection